Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Can Rationalization Improve Robustness?;** Howard Chen et al
 - **Rethinking Explainability as a Dialogue: A Practitioner’s Perspective;** Himabindu Lakkaraju et al
 - **EXSUM: From Local Explanations to Model Understanding; (Explanation)** Yilun Zhou et al
+- **White-box Testing of NLP models with Mask Neuron Coverage;** Arshdeep Sekhon et al; Evaluation.
+Employ white-box information to reduce test cases.
+The intuition is to identify when an input’s activation of attention neurons is subsumed by that of prior test inputs.